Freedy-FR/CI-P4-AlphaCRM/README.md

 ### Code

 For general guidance and trouble shooting:

 * W3Schools
 * Django Docs
 * [Bootstrap Docs](https://getbootstrap.com/docs/5.2/getting-started/introduction/)
 * Stack Overflow
-* Code Institute - Blog Walkthrough Project
+* Code Institute - I Think Therefore I Blog Walkthrough Project
-* Youtube videos by Codemy
+* [ChatGPT](https://openai.com/chatgpt) - AI-powered language model - for general purpose queries

 * [Bootstrap template](https://startbootstrap.com/template/) - for general layout and design.
-* [Django CRM Tutorial](https://www.youtube.com/) - used as a guide to implement CRUD functionality
+* [Django CRM Tutorial-freeCodeCamp](https://www.youtube.com/@freecodecamp) - used as a guide to implement CRUD functionality to the CRM.
+* README template taken from [Let's Bake!](https://github.com/Sarohia94/Project-4-Baking-Blog)
+* 404-Page Tutorial for Django from [Make use of](https://www.makeuseof.com/create-custom-404-error-page-django/)

 Images creditted as follows:
-* Images from home blog posts as well as hero image taken from [Pexels](https://www.pexels.com/)
+* Images from customer profile taken from [Pexels](https://www.pexels.com/)

 ### Acknowledgements
-Thank you to anyone taking the time to view my fourth project.
-Special thanks to the Slack community and the below individuals:
-* [Placeholder Mentor](https://github.com/), my mentor.
-Thank you for your guidance and feedback.
+- My Mentor [Harry Dhillon](https://github.com/Harry-Leepz) for the guidance, patience and motivation.
-* To the tutors from tutor support for their help and assistance:
+- To Code Institute for the support and attention.
+- My heartfelt thanks to my amazing wife, Marcielly, for her constant support and encouragement during the entire project.
+Her unwavering belief in me made all the difference.